-Lately, I have been looking at making your own skin care products.
+Lately, we have been looking at making your own skincare products.

-However for the purpose of today’s article, I am going to recap on the ingredients you will be using in your formulas.
+However, for the purpose of today’s article, we are going to recap on the ingredients you will be using in your formulas.

 So you will be more familiar with the key ingredients, before you starting experimenting.